Y3drk/MiSS-EPANET-Leaks-in-waterworks-research-project/docs/checkpoint2.md

 **with GUI**

 After the set-up we drew the network in the GUI and then exported it to source file in [binary](/knowledge_sources/epanet_usage_examples/example_network.net) or [readable](/knowledge_sources/epanet_usage_examples/example_network_readable.inp) version that we could use later when launching the app from the command line (useful feature).
-The ability to creat your network in GUI really makes your life easier as the file representing it has a lot of options and requires high level of understanding of the system.
+The ability to create your network in GUI really makes your life easier as the file representing it has a lot of options and requires high level of understanding of the system.
 However, it's also worth mentioning that there is a certain amount of effort required to understand and learn the tool regardless of the way you want to use it, as the networks and the tasks simulated by the tool can get really complex.